 Unlike all the other green teas produced in the world, Japanese green teas are not prepared according to the traditional Chinese process but undergo a special type of firing, by using steam.
 The leaves, instead of being roasted in a boiling hot receptacle, are steamed for a few minutes, which gives them a shiny appearance and a slightly iodised taste which is immediately recognizable.

 Because of this typical appearance and flavour, Japanese green teas often provoke surprise in Westerners.
-They are teas that are rich in vitamins and with a light caffeine.
 They must be drunk unadulterated, with nothing added.

 Gyokuro teas are the most prestigious green teas of Japan and are some of the most expensive teas in the world.
 They are only plucked once a year, and only in selected plantations.
 A few weeks before the harvest, the planter takes care to cover the tea plants with sheets or with bamboo straw matting, to filter 90% of the sun's rays.
 Starved of light, the tealeaf softens and starts producing much more chlorophyll than it would have done in the open air, which gives the tea a flavour of incomparable freshness and purity.